Language deprivation: Deaf children

 Deaf children who do not have access to fluent language models could be at risk of permanent, irreversible effects to their brains.
 These effects include not only a detrimental impact on language acquisition, but other cognitive and mental health difficulties as well.
 Hearing parents of deaf infants typically work with audiologists and other medical professionals who offer medical interventions for their child's hearing loss, including hearing aids and cochlear implants.
-They may be advised to use sign language as a last resort when the child has failed to learn spoken language.
+They may be advised to use sign language in addition to spoken language.
 While most deaf infants who receive cochlear implants and auditory therapy early in life will achieve spoken language skills on par with their hearing peers, this effect is not universal; without appropriate supports, or in children with complicating medical conditions, those with cochlear implants exposed only to spoken language can still show a lack of spoken language ability when compared to hearing peers.

 The effects of language deprivation in deaf children, like hearing children, can include permanently affecting their ability to ever achieve proficiency in a language.
 Deaf children who do not learn language until later in life are more likely to process signed languages not as linguistic input, but as visual input, contrasting with children exposed from birth, who process signed language in the same region of the brain in which hearing people process spoken language.
 Additionally, studies show a notable decrease in sign language grammar skills of deaf adults who were not exposed to sign until after age 5 when compared to those exposed from birth, and an even greater decrease in those who were not exposed until after age 8, in some cases being so poor as to have near-coincidence levels of accuracy.

 There is conflicting evidence as to whether sign language exposure interferes with the development of spoken language.
 While some analysis has suggested that early sign language exposure may not hinder later spoken language development, other clinical research on children who use cochlear implants has found that those without exposure to sign language were almost twice as likely to achieve age-appropriate spoken language compared with children who were exposed to visual communication for 3 or more years.
 In either case, however, exposure to fluent language models was effective in mitigating risk for language deprivation.